 3. Philosophy for Children (P4C)

-P4C, created by Matthew Lipman (1980s), promotes group philosophical discussion.
-Learners develop their reasoning, empathy, and use of evidence through collaborative questioning.
+P4C was created by Matthew Lipman (1980s).
+It uses group talk about philosophical questions.
+Learners build reasoning, empathy, and their use of evidence by asking questions together.

 Learners discuss moral questions after stories, for example, "Is lying always wrong?"
 (Mercer & Littleton, 2007).
 They build on ideas, challenge reasoning, and listen to different views.
 The teacher guides discussions but does not give answers (Alexander, 2020).